 This is a point that I can’t stress enough is how important it is to plan what you are going to buy ahead of time!
 This could be having a list of items to get for people or buying gifts during the months before Christmas so you aren’t super stressed the last few weeks before the Holiday.

-Bring a friend with you when you go shopping for moral support and gift ideas, plus it’s more fun when you go with someone then doing it alone!
+Ask a friend to go with you when you go shopping for moral support and gift ideas, plus it’s more fun when you go with someone than doing it alone!